 The King James Bible holds an important place within Christ Church North Adelaide.
-We use it to study the Word of God and in our church service readings.
+We use the New King James (New Revised S Version) to study the Word of God and in our church service readings.

 This page is designed to give a very brief history of the King James Bible and the place it holds in the Anglican Communion.
 If you have any further questions, please speak to one of our Priests, who will be more than happy to answer them for you.

 Prior to 1611, four major English Bible transitions were in circulation; the Matthew Bible (1537), The Great Bible (1539), which was the first official English Church Bible, the Geneva Bible and the Bishops’ Bible of 1568 (a revision of the Great Bible).
 However all of these Bibles can trace their heritage to the English Translation by William Tyndale (1525).